 That way the money will be seasoned and there won’t be the need for explanation letters if money is constantly going in and out of the account.

-The ideal scenario might be a saving account with all the necessary funds and little or no activity for the past 90 days.
+The ideal scenario might be a saving account with all the necessary funds to close and little or no activity on said account for the past 90 days.

 Asset issues are often red flags for loan underwriters.
 They hate to see money that was just deposited into your account, as they’ll need to source it and then determine if it’s seasoned.